 - Permanent total disability (PTD).

-If you are considering a workers’ compensation claim, you may be wondering: how is the amount of permanent partial disability determined?
+If you are considering a workers’ compensation claim, you may be confused.
+How do you determine permanent partial disability?
 As we mentioned, each state has its own laws concerning PPD benefits.
 In Illinois and Iowa, the following is general information about PPD benefits applicable generally to both state’s workers’ compensation laws:

-- Employees who sustain an injury that results in a permanent disability but upon recovery are capable of some form of gainful employment may be eligible for PPD benefits;
+- Employees sustaining an injury resulting in a permanent disability that upon recovery are capable of some form of gainful employment may be eligible for PPD benefits;

-- PPD benefits can be determined once the injured person has reached maximum medical improvement (MMI).
-This is the point, determined by the medical providers, when the injured person has reached maximum recovery and rehabilitation from the injury.; and
+- PPD benefits are determined once the injured person reaches maximum medical improvement (MMI).
+This is the point when the injured person has reached maximum recovery and rehabilitation from the injury.; and

 Contact an Experienced Illinois and Iowa Workers’ Compensation Attorney

-If you have questions about PPD benefits, our attorneys are licensed in both Illinois and Iowa and experienced in workers’ compensation claims.
+Licensed in both Illinois and Iowa, our attorneys help you with workers’ compensation claims.
 Contact VanderGinst Law to learn more about how we can help with your workers’ comp case.

 The information contained on this website is presented by VanDerGinst Law P.C.
 It is not intended nor should it be construed as professional legal advice.
 The information is general in nature about the Firm, the scope of services we offer, and our community outreach, it is not legal advice.
 Please contact us by phone, email, mail, or via this website for inquiries.
 Contacting us does not create an attorney-client relationship.
 Please contact a personal injury attorney for a consultation regarding your situation.
 This website is not intended to solicit clients outside the State of Iowa and/or the State of Illinois.